iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 On Saturday mornings, they usually offer self-service pickup until noon.
 It's first-come, first-served, and there are usually a line of cars waiting their turn.

 You can take a maximum of one cord.
-Most people simply fill up the back of their car or pickup truck, and owner Donna will eyeball it when you're done to price it.
+Most people simply fill up the back of their car or pickup truck, and Donna (co-owner) will eyeball it when you're done to price it.

 #### Source Kindling